 Most of his estate will now go to the Douglas Foundation, a non-profit that he and Anne established in 1964.
 It is one of the entertainment industry’s oldest and largest non-profits.
 Its website states of its founders: They wanted to give back – not only in thanks for their many blessings, but as a means of teaching their children and grandchildren the lessons they had learned.
 The Douglas Foundation’s principal goal is to help those who cannot otherwise help themselves.
 Anne still serves as the organization’s managing trustee.

 Among the foundation’s beneficiaries are The Children’s Hospital of Los Angeles; a scholarship for underprivileged students at St. Lawrence University, Douglas’ alma mater; the Kirk Douglas Care Pavilion, part of an Alzheimer’s facility that serves the entertainment industry; The Kirk Douglas Theater in Culver City, nurturing young talent; the Kirk and Anne Douglas Childhood Center; the Kirk Douglas High School that helps at-risk youth finish their education; and the Anne Douglas Center for Homeless Women, focused on assisting women dealing with addiction.
 In his later years he and Anne spearheaded a campaign to build 400 playgrounds in Los Angeles.
-Read more about the projects the foundation supports.

 Although Douglas never won an Oscar for his many films, he did receive the Presidential Medal of Freedom Award, a Kennedy Center Honors Award, the Jefferson Award for Public Service, and the French Legion of Honor.

 He reportedly left nothing to his son Michael, the actor/producer and the most well-known of his three sons.
 But that does not reflect a family rift: Michael is said to be worth $300 million, doesn’t need the money, and he and his father had a loving relationship.
-We do not know what if anything he left to his two other sons, all of whom are involved in the movie business.
+We do not know what if he left anything to his two other sons, all of whom are involved in the movie business.

 Anne Douglas recalls that in 2015, reflecting on the money he had amassed, her husband told her: I want to give it all away.
 And he has.
 A “leading man,” in life and death.